blynkkk/blynkkk.github.io/Widgets.md

 At the moment Blynk doesn't provide streaming servers.
 So you can either stream directly from camera, use 3-d party services or host streaming server on own server (on raspberry for example).

-You can also change video url from hardware with :
+You can also change video url from hardware with:

 ```cpp
 Blynk.setProperty(V1, "url", "http://my_new_video_url");
 ```

 ### Level Display

-Displays incoming data from your sensors or Virtual Pins.
-Level Display is very similar to progress bar, it is very nice and fancy view for indication of "filled" events, like "level of battery".
-You can update value display from hardware side with code :
+Level Display is very similar to progress bar, when you need to visualize a level betwen min/max value To update Level Display from hardware side with code:

 ```cpp
 Blynk.virtualWrite(V1, val);